-4. The documentation is hosted on read the docs and build automatically on every commit to main.
-You can (and should) also build the documentation locally by installing sphinx sphinx-autobuild docs build
+6. The documentation is hosted on readthedocs and build automatically on every commit to main.
+You can (and should) also build the documentation locally by installing sphinx pip3 [--user] install sphinx sphinx-autobuild sphinx-autobuild docs build

-And starting the automatic build process in the projects root folder bumpversion patch/minor/major c.
-Push the new commit and the tags
+And starting the automatic build process in the projects root folder